-Prednisone is a potent anti-inflammatory medication used to treat inflammatory types of arthritis and other conditions.
-Prednisone safety decreases the chance for undesirable side effects.
-Safety warnings about prednisone should be respected.
+Prednisone is a potent anti-inflammatory medication used to treat inflammatory types of arthritis and other conditions - but misuse can lead to undesirable side effects, and safety warnings about prednisone should be respected.
 To enhance patient safety, prednisone must be taken according to directions.
 If you take prednisone or may take prednisone in the future, here are 10 things you should know about prednisone.

 1 - Prednisone reduces inflammation and supresses the immune system.